 Originally a beautiful sea nymph and daughter of Poseidon, God of the Sea, Charybdis flooded land to enlarge her father’s underwater kingdom, until Zeus turned her into a monster as punishment.
 Homeric myth has Charybdis lying on one side of a narrow strait of water, while upon a rock on the other side sat Scylla, another equally grotesque and dangerous sea-monster.
 The two sides of the strait were so close that sailors attempting to avoid Charybdis would pass too close to Scylla and vice versa.
 Even the legendary hero Odysseus was almost destroyed by Charybdis after narrowly surviving Scylla.
 Talk about being caught between a rock and a hard place…

-If you’ve defeated Charybdis, why not tackle Scylla?
+Thank you for your interest in my designs!
+If you’ve defeated Charybdis, why not tackle Scylla, Ogopogo, or Jabbersocky…?